-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which follow.
+Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Beta/Photon Emitters: EPA considers a level of concern for beta/photon emitters to be equivalent to 50 pCi/L. The actual Beta/Photon Emitters: EPA considers a level of concern for beta/photon emitters to be equivalent to 50 pCi/L. The actual Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as feasible using the best available treatment technology.
+Beta/Photon Emitters: EPA considers a level of concern for beta/photon emitters to be equivalent to 50 pCi/L. The actual MCL for beta/photon Beta/Photon Emitters: EPA considers a level of concern for beta/photon emitters to be equivalent to 50 pCi/L. The actual MCL for beta/photon Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology.
 Some levels are based on a running annual average.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known health.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is contaddition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-NA: Not applicable ND: Not detected
+NA: Not applicable

+ND: Not detected